massedge/wordpress-plugin-youtube-api-only/readme.txt

 2. Go to Settings -> YouTube API via the admin menu to access the settings page.

 == Changelog ==

+= 0.1.0 =
+* Beta release.
+* Moved Channel Authorization logic from Settings to a separate subpage of "Authorized YouTube Channels".

 = 0.0.1 =
 * Alpha release.